betomoedano/livestore-expo-starter/lessons/01-expo-start.md

 #### In one terminal tab:

-1. `cd packages/sync-backend` and run `pnpm run dev` to start the durable object.
+1. `cd packages/sync-backend` and run `pnpm run dev` to start the local durable object worker.

 #### In a second terminal tab: